Food Trends To Know In 2021

 The demand for functional foods designed to boost wellbeing will continue to soar in 2021, particularly with increased interest surrounding our immune health.
 Brands are already incorporating ingredients like vitamin C, mushrooms and adaptogens into foods, and Whole Foods predict probiotics, broths and sauerkrauts will be used more and more in products next year.
 Why not try Great British Brand Symprove for total gut health?

 Ditch the (tea) bag

 Loose leaf tea is having a moment, with more people than ever choosing to brew their own leaves while working from home.
-And it’s not just black tea – rare and exotic botanical blends are becoming sought after.
-Great British Brand JING Tea offers a range of single garden teas, as well as Explorer sets for people looking to get a bit adventurous with their afternoon brew.
+A new survey by Great British Brand JING Tea shows that, over lockdown, 1 in 4 people in the UK upped their loose leaf tea consumption.
+And it’s not just black tea – rare and exotic botanical brews are becoming sought after, as people uncover the therapeutic and mindful properties of different loose leaf blends.

 Pancakes on a Monday?
 Why not.
 With so many of us working from home nowadays, we’ve got more time in the mornings – meaning breakfast is finally getting the attention it deserves.
 As a result, we’re seeing innovative new products popping up on the aisles, from sous vide eggs to plant-based sausages.

 When it comes to baby food, parents have never had so much choice.
 Forget jars of mushy peas: these days weaning is more likely to feature on-the-go squeeze pouches of pureed rhubarb, rosemary and flaxseeds.
 According to Whole Foods, this is an area to watch.

 Olive has been the queen bee of the oil aisle for years, but other varieties are starting to get more recognition.
 That’s not to say olive oil is going out of fashion, but walnut, pumpkin seed and sunflower seed oils are being used more frequently by chefs looking to create unique flavours.